jpniederer/Dev-eryday/_posts/2017-12-3-Weekly-Update-November-26-December-2.markdown

 On the Next...
 --------
 I'm going to continue learning TypeScript through Thursday.
 I will definitely finish at least the [Getting Started with TypeScript][tss] course on Pluralsight.
 I'm halfway through the course right now and it's quite good.
-The course will quickly get anyone familiar with JavaScript up to speed on the basics of TypeScript very quickly.
+The course will quickly get anyone familiar with JavaScript up to speed on the basics of TypeScript.
+The course demonstrates the basics of the language through building a multiplication quiz game.

 Once I'm done with my week with TypeScript, I will move on to [Elixir][ex] on Friday.
 I've attempted to learn Elixir a couple of times already, but I've been unable to sustain any kind of momentum with it.
-I'm hoping that the style of focusing only on Elixir will allow me to dig in further than I ever have before.
-I'm pretty excited for this chance to come at Elixir again at the end of this week.
+I'm hoping that the style of focusing only on Elixir for a week will allow me to dig in further than I ever have before.
+I'm pretty excited for this chance to come at Elixir again.

 [core]: https://app.pluralsight.com/library/courses/aspdotnetcore-implementing-securing-api/table-of-contents
 [sbp]: https://www.amazon.com/Smalltalk-Best-Practice-Patterns-Kent/dp/013476904X